Further training abroad for staff members

 The following set daily rates apply to different country groups.

 Funding is only available for days when activities have taken place that are related to your mobility scheme.
 The definitive evidence is provided by a certificate issued by the host institution/company at the end of your stay with the starting and finishing dates, including the number of classes taught.
+In addition, one travel day per stay is subsidized at a daily rate.

 Travel expenses can be added to these daily rates, depending on the actual distance between your starting and finishing point; they can be determined in a standard fashion across Europe using a calculation tool.